Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 #### System

-Thread is a public class.
+Thread is a `public class`.
 A thread is a thread of execution in a program.
 The JVM allows an application to have multiple threads running concurrently.

 <table style="width:100%">
   <tr>